Jacquet (game): When the corresponding point is empty

-Scoring
+A player may combine removals and internal movements in the same turn, and the four plays supplied by a double may similarly be divided among different legal uses.

+12. End of the game

-The first player to bear off all 15 men scores 1 point.
-If this is achieved before the opponent bears off a single man, 2 points are scored.
+The first player to bear off all fifteen men wins.
+In match play, it is common to agree that the first player to bear off all 15 men scores 1 point, and if this is achieved before the opponent bears off a single man, 2 points.
+If the board does have holes for Trictrac, they may be used to score the Jacquet match.

 Jacquet de Versailles

 A variant called Jacquet de Versailles was invented to speed up the game.
 The changes are: